Glenn Doughty: Regular season

+Playoffs

 Shake and Bake Family Fun Center

 After retiring from the Colts, Doughty announced plans to build the Shake and Bake Family Recreation Center in the Upton neighborhood of Baltimore.
 The project was supported by a $3.5 million loan from the City of Baltimore.
 Disputes over financing jeopardized the project in 1982, and disputes with construction workers also drew press coverage.
 The project was ultimately built with $4.7 million in development loans from the City of Baltimore, $150,000 invested by Doughty, and $1.2 million invested by four limited partners.

 When the project, renamed the Shake and Bake Family Fun Center, opened in October 1982 managed by Doughty came in on time and under budget, Doughty called it a dream come true and "my Super Bowl ring".
 The $5.2 million project was described by the Baltimore Afro-American as "Doughty's gift to the inner city."
 The 70,000 sqft structure included a 40-lane bowling alley, a 22,000 sqft roller-skating rink, a sporting goods store, an "electronic game arcade," and two fast-food restaurants.
 In February 1984, Black Enterprise magazine wrote a story on the center, noting that the center had grossed $1 million in its first year and received 10,000 visits per week.
 The article concluded: "The complex is such a success that mayors from large cities around the U.S., studying inner city revitalization programs, have visited it."

+The Baltimore Magazine March 2018 story on Shake and Bake wrote: In 1984, Doughty invited his hero Muhammad Ali into paying a visit, filling not just the roller rink and bowling alley, but quite a bit of Pennsylvania Avenue outside, too.